UK banks say ready to lend more after capital requirements cut

 "Now the UK's main lenders, meeting with the Chancellor this morning, have agreed to make the extra capital available to support lending to UK businesses and households in this challenging time," the lenders and Osborne said.

-Osborne met with the chairmen or directors of Virgin Money , Santander UK, HSBC, Metro Bank , Royal Bank of Scotland, Nationwide Building Society, Barclays and Lloyds Banking Group .
-(Reporting by Andy Bruce, editing by David Milliken)
+Osborne met with the chairmen or directors of Virgin Money (VM.L), Santander UK (SAN.MC), HSBC (HSBA.L), Metro Bank (MTRO.L), Royal Bank of Scotland (RBS.L), Nationwide Building Society (POB_p.L), Barclays (BARC.L) and Lloyds Banking Group (LLOY.L).